A message from State Treasurer Michael L. Fitzgerald

 In December 2014, the federal government passed the Achieving a Better Life Experience (ABLE) Act.
-This legislation allowed states to offer tax-free savings accounts for people with disabilities and their families.
+This legislation allowed states to offer tax-advantaged savings accounts for people with disabilities and their families.
 In 2015, Iowa’s version of the bill was signed into law, paving the way for IAble.

 Save for today or tomorrow

 IAble’s six investment options and one checking option offer account owners the opportunity to choose a saving or investing plan that best meets their goals and comfort with risk.
-The money saved in an IAble account can be used for everything from paying rent to transportation, and even assistive technology or education.
+The money saved in an IAble account can be used for various expenses - from paying rent to transportation, and even assistive technology or education.
 For a full list of qualified disability expenses, please visit our Qualified Expenses page.

 Take advantage of tax benefits

 IAble accounts include added tax benefits.
 The earnings on investments are federally tax-deferred and tax-free, if used for qualified disability-related expenses.* Iowa taxpayers contributing to an IAble account may also deduct up to $3,522 in contributions from their adjusted gross income for 2022.**